 Use Adobe Spark to Make TikTok Videos

-The steps I’m going to take you through use the Adobe Spark Post app.
+The steps I’m going to take you through can be used in the Adobe Spark Post app.
 Of course, you could do this with Spark Post on the web, but because TikTok is a mobile app, I find my workflow simpler by starting on my phone and using the mobile app to create.
 If you haven’t downloaded Spark Post on your device, the mobile app is available on iOS for Apple devices like an iPhone or iPad.
 It is also available on the Google Play app store for Android devices.

 First up, open the Spark Post app and decide if you want to use a template or start from scratch.
 For the example I’m sharing today, I’m going to start from scratch and tap on the plus sign at the bottom of the screen.
 This allows me to choose what I want to put in the background of my image.
-I will select a solid color for today, but you could choose a photo for the background if you wanted to
+I will select a solid color for today, but you could choose a photo for the background if you wanted to.

 Setting Up Your Slides

 Next, I chose a background color.
-If you have the branding set up an Adobe Spark (learn more here), then you’ll see those colors pop up first as your suggested colors.
+If you have the branding set up in Adobe Spark (learn more here), then you’ll see those colors pop up first as your suggested colors.
 Then, you’ll choose your size.
 I chose the Instagram story size because it’s the same size as my phone.
 This sizing means it will look great on TikTok.

 When creating a video for TikTok, I want to make sure I’m sharing information in sequence so a viewer can follow steps or get a few different tips.
 So I will essentially make one graphic for each step that I want to include in my video.
 I’ll start with a title slide, and then I’ll begin adding each individual image to show off each step.
 For this example, I’m going to turn the tips from this podcast episode into a TikTok video.